dtjohnso/dtjohnso.github.com/_drafts/ditch-dropbox.md

 ## Data Privacy

-It's [well known that Dropbox has never tried to offer any kind of data privacy](https://en.wikipedia.org/wiki/Criticism_of_Dropbox).
+It's well known that [Dropbox has never tried to offer any kind of data privacy](https://en.wikipedia.org/wiki/Criticism_of_Dropbox).
 In fact, they profit from my consent to let them analyze my data.
 Not cool.
 For years, I just accepted this because there were few compelling alternatives, and avoided storing tax documents and other PII in Dropbox.
-But I never loved it.
+But I never loved this about it.

 ## Enter Sync.com from stage right

-Finally though, [an alternative has emerged][sync-referral].
-Not only are they serious about attempting to provide security, but they offer all the core features at a reduced cost.
+Finally, an alternative has emerged: [sync.com][sync-referral].
+Not only are they serious about user privacy, but they offer all the core features of Dropbox at a reduced cost.

 This video from Steve Dotto was my introduction to [sync.com][sync-referral].
 If you've made it this far, it's worth your time.